BlackPeter13/screed/README.md

 [Foundation-server](https://github.com/blinkhash/foundation-server) is a fresh rewrite of NOMP, it works with new algos like KawPoW flawlessly and has minimal system requirements.

-I highly recommend looking into it, especially if you are still using YiIMP or NOMP.
+I highly recommend looking into it if you are still using YiIMP or NOMP or you are just looking into starting a new pool.

 ### Setup
-_WIP: The frontend is currently only usable after some config tweaking_
+_WIP but usable w/ some tweaking_

-The default setup is for a single-pool, but more pools can be added easily by editing the Header component, and adding some logic to block_reward in the Miner component.
+The default setup is for a single-pool; more pools can be added by editing the Header component, and adding some logic to block_reward in the Miner component.

 Until the SvelteKit port is finished, config vars have to be set up manually: